Christian Identity and Heritage

 GCU offers weekly student-led small groups called Life Groups.
 A Life Group offers a place for you to form relationships, build community and grow spiritually through studying the Bible.
 The Life Group program is overseen by GCU staff who train and support student leaders, called Life Leaders, to facilitate small groups.
 Life Leaders are also available for prayer, spiritual counsel and support.

-GCU Hope provides spiritual direction and encouragement.
-This virtual newsletter gives you the ability to view various mini messages for daily inspiration and provides resources to connect you with the GCU community.
+GCU Hope provides spiritual direction and encouragement through various mini messages and videos.
+Our hope is to provide you with daily inspiration and resources that help connect you with the GCU community.

 GCU students shovel dirt and soil to help lay the foundation for a new garden in an urban community.